utopia-team/opencore-debug/README.md

 The following repository will be used for debugging purposes, providing lots of functionalities such as:

-- Checking MAT support with OpenRuntime though OpenCore log
+- Checking MAT (Memory Attributes Table) support with OpenRuntime though OpenCore log
 - Checking the need of slide values or the necessity of the "ProvideCustomSlide" quirk (found on OpenCore log) or though the MmapDump.efi tool
 - Checking if CFG-Lock MSR0xE2 register is unlocked though OpenCore log or VerifyMSRE2.efi tool.
 - Dumping ACPI tables (DSDT, SSDTs) and SMBIOS with SysReport set to True.